goToMain/libosdp/README.md

 ```

 For convenience, the `toolchain-file.cmake` file can be placed in a common path
-(probabaly where the toolchain is installed) and referenced from our build
+(probably where the toolchain is installed) and referenced from our build
 directory.

 ```sh